No. 456 Squadron RAAF: History

 No. 456 Squadron RAAF was formed on 30 June 1941 at RAF Valley, Isle of Anglesey, Wales, in the United Kingdom under Article XV of the Empire Air Training Scheme as a night-fighter squadron, equipped with Defiant turret-fighters.
 The squadron was soon re-equipped with Beaufighters and scored its first kill in January 1942.
 Throughout the year, the squadron's aircraft operated in a mainly defensive role over the United Kingdom, but in December 1942, the squadron was re-equipped with Mosquito fighters and began offensive "Ranger" missions over Europe attacking a variety of targets ground targets including German rolling stock, and also attacking German bombers close to their airfields during "Intruder" missions.

-In March 1943, after a move to Middle Wallop, No. 456 Squadron was utilised in the night fighter and long-range day fighter roles.
+In March 1943, after a move to RAF Middle Wallop, No. 456 Squadron was utilised in the night fighter and long-range day fighter roles.
 It also provided a detachment of aircraft to conduct fighter sweeps in support of aircraft mounting anti-submarine patrols in the Bay of Biscay, and escorted air–sea rescue vessels picking up downed airmen.
 Further moves occurred as the squadron relocated first to Colerne and then Fairwood Common.
 It continued in the fighter and ground attack roles until the end of the European war.
 In January 1944, it was deployed in defence of London following an increase in German bombing (Operation Steinbock) during which its crews accounted for 12 German aircraft, continuing in the air defence role until late February or early March when the squadron moved to Ford.

 The squadron's first success came on the night of 1/2 March 1944 when 164 German bombers operated over England.
 Pilot Officer R. W. Richardson claimed a probable victory against a Dornier Do 217 at 03:05 near Ford airfield.
 On 21/22 March Flying Officer K. A. Roediger claimed a Junkers Ju 88 off Rye at 01:12.
 Detailed loss records indicate eight Ju 88s failed to return—four can be attached to the claims of other squadrons and four cannot.